NVlabs/Deep_Object_Pose/train/README.md

 The original repo for DOPE [can be found here](https://github.com/NVlabs/Deep_Object_Pose).

 In addition, this repo contains scripts for inference, evaluation, and data visualization.
-More instructions can be found in the subdirectories `/evaluate` and `/inference`.
+More instructions can be found in the directories `evaluate` and `inference`.

+You can check out how to train DOPE on a single [GPU and using NVISII](https://github.com/NVlabs/Deep_Object_Pose/issues/155#issuecomment-791148200).

 ## Installing Dependencies
 ***Note***